March 6, 2019

 A quick guide to finding the right virtual assistant

 Virtual assistants are a godsend for busy individuals who are in dire need of extra hands but don’t have the option of hiring full-time personnel.
 Outsourced, a leading Philippines outsourcing supplier, shares their insights on this topic.

 Hiring a VA is easier on the budget and does not necessarily require you to make a long-term or fulltime commitment.
 But to find the right kind of help, you need to know exactly what you are looking for.
 There are many types of virtual assistants that specialize in various tasks.
 Among the most common are:

-- Virtual Administrative Assistant – This type of VA functions exactly like an in-office secretary would.
-Handling calls, managing your email and appointments, or making reports and presentations in your behalf are just a few of the tasks they typically perform.
+- Virtual Administrative Assistant – This type of VA functions exactly as an in-office secretary would.
+Handling calls, managing your email and appointments or making reports and presentations on your behalf are just a few of the tasks they typically perform.

 - Virtual Assistant Writer – This type of VA specializes in writing copy for websites, product descriptions, and blogs

 - Virtual Accountants or Bookkeepers – Balancing the books and keeping track of a small enterprise’s finances are time-consuming tasks that can be delegated to a competent virtual assistant who specializes in accounting or bookkeeping.